felipeespic/matide/README.md

 ### II.IV Sublime Text plug-ins ("packages"):
 1. We need to install the "Package Control" (Sublime Text package manager), which will enable the installation of Sublime Text packages (plug-ins).
 Just follow the installing instructions from its [download webpage](https://packagecontrol.io/installation).

-2. Adding the package __PythonBreakpoints2__ repository to Sublime Text:
+2. Add the package __PythonBreakpoints2__ repository to Sublime Text:
    1. From Sublime Text, press ```ctrl+shift+p (Win, Linux)``` or ```cmd+shift+p (OS X)``` to open the palette.
    2. Input in the palette: **_Package Control: Add Repository_**
    3. Input in the field that appeared at the bottom: **_https://github.com/felipeespic/PythonBreakpoints2_**